 Since very early in my career, Taylor English has given me the opportunity to work directly and closely with clients, ranging from solo inventors and startup businesses to large companies, to provide intellectual property services that are tailored specifically to the client’s needs.

-Russell Dunlap is a member of Taylor English’s Intellectual Property Department, where he assists in patent, trademark, and copyright prosecution and litigation.
-Mr. Dunlap has drafted and prosecuted numerous patent applications in a wide range of technologies in the mechanical arts, including water system technology, medical organizational systems, corrugated cardboard products, venting technology, equestrian and pet equipment, and industrial dryers.
-Mr. Dunlap also has experience prosecuting both inter partes and ex parte re-examinations, having prepared several successful requests for re-examinations placing patents into re-examination before the Central Reexamination Unit.
+Russell Dunlap is a member of Taylor English’s Intellectual Property Department, where he assists in patent, trademark, and copyright preparation, prosecution, and litigation.
+Mr. Dunlap has drafted and prosecuted numerous patent applications in a wide range of technologies in the mechanical arts, including water infrastructure components, cosmetics, clothing and other textiles, architectural products, medical devices, corrugated cardboard products and packaging, venting and drying technology, equestrian and pet equipment, and many varieties of consumer goods.
+His expertise includes reviewing his clients’ products and processes to provide advice on best strategies for protecting their intellectual property through a combination of patentability and noninfringement searches, utility and/or design patents, trade secrets, copyrights, or trademarks.
+Mr. Dunlap also works hard to understand the realities behind these strategies, including product development timelines and costs, sales and licensing opportunities, and potential competitors’ responses.
+Mr. Dunlap’s experience also includes prosecuting both inter partes and ex parte reexaminations, having prepared several successful requests for reexaminations placing patents into reexamination before the Central Reexamination Unit.

 Atlanta Intellectual Property Inn of Court, Associate, 2013-present